The 2003 Water Act created a competitive market for both retail (billing) and water supply in England and Wales.

-The market allows business customers that use large amounts of water to choose their retail service supplier and their water supply service provider.
+The Water Supply Licence (WSL) market allows business customers that use over 5Ml of water per year at each premises to choose their retail service supplier and their water supply service provider.

 In preparation for forthcoming Government legislation to expand and reform the existing business retail market, Ofwat, the economic regulator for the industry, plans to introduce transitory regulatory safeguards to help protect customers from the risk that suppliers could take advantage of a temporary window of market power (prior to effective competition developing) by reducing service quality and/or increasing prices.

 Ofwat and Thames Water (with support from Economic Insight) agreed to jointly take forward work to help identify the key issues associated with designing and implementing such safeguards.
 The key objective of this work was to help identify and evaluate a range of approaches to setting safeguards, such that a shortlist of potential options can be considered.